msveshnikov/landing-generator-autocode/README.md

 This project is a Landing Page Generator that allows users to create custom landing pages by selecting design types, colors, hero image URLs, and other imagery.
 Users can also provide a brief product description.
-The generator uses the Sonnet 3.5 model to create an lamding page, which is then displayed in an iframe and available for download.
+The generator uses the Sonnet 3.5 model to create an landing pageand allow download.
 Users can iteratively improve the generated page with additional instructions until they are satisfied.

 ## Features